astronomer/docs/learn/airflow-snowpark.md

 import CodeBlock from '@theme/CodeBlock';
 import airflow_with_snowpark_tutorial from '!!raw-loader!../code-samples/dags/airflow-snowpark/airflow_with_snowpark_tutorial.py';

-[Snowpark](https://www.snowflake.com/en/data-cloud/snowpark/) is a framework containing runtimes and libraries to run non-SQL code in [Snowflake](https://www.snowflake.com/en/).
+[Snowpark](https://www.snowflake.com/en/data-cloud/snowpark/) is a framework that contains runtimes and libraries to run non-SQL code in [Snowflake](https://www.snowflake.com/en/).
 Snowpark comes with a [comprehensive machine learning library](https://docs.snowflake.com/en/developer-guide/snowpark-ml/index) optimized for Snowflake.

 In this tutorial, you'll learn how to: